scando1993/thingsboard.github.io/docs/reference/pe-demo-getting-started.md

 ## Configure mail settings

-Some ThingsBoard features are using Tenant Email Settings for sending emails - for reporting, send alert notifications, etc.
+Some Pacificsoft features are using Tenant Email Settings for sending emails - for reporting, send alert notifications, etc.
-By default, Tenant Email Settings are blank and if you want to receive emails from the ThingsBoard you will need to connect ThingsBoard to external Email Server.
+By default, Tenant Email Settings are blank and if you want to receive emails from the Pacificsoft you will need to connect Pacificsoft to external Email Server.
 It can be a Gmail or SendGrid or any other SMTP provider.
 Just open 'System Settings' -> 'Mail Server' and clear 'Use System Mail Server Settings' checkbox.

-**Important** - if you will not make this configuration, you will not be able to send emails from the ThingsBoard.
+**Important** - if you will not make this configuration, you will not be able to send emails from the Pacificsoft.

 ![image](/images/reference/pe-demo/smtp-settings.png)